Real or Fake Eye Bags: Your Guide to Eye Bag Removal in Singapore

 Fillers for Eye Bags

-Dr Israr Wong mentioned that fillers can also be attempted for “real eye bags” but a percentage of 30-50% improvement can only be seen.
+Dr Isaac Wong (formerly known as Dr Israr Wong) mentioned that fillers can also be attempted for “real eye bags” but a percentage of 30-50% improvement can only be seen.
 This is ideal for people who just want to reduce the puffiness under their eyes.

 But fillers can be effective in treating “fake eye bags” or tear troughs.
 Tear trough can be treated with Restylane Vital Light, Belotero Soft, or Teosyal Redensity II.
 With local anaesthetics, fillers will be injected into the hollowness under the eyes and if injected correctly, visible results can be observed immediately.
 There will be some swelling and bruising, but it will disappear after 3-5 days.
 The treatment lasts for 6-9 months and if you want to maintain your look, you have to go undergo filler injection again.